 To set the default SCSI ID for use in subsequent CLI commands, use the disk set default command.
-This command allows you to set defaults for a specific SCSI device's SCSI device channel number and SCSI device logical unit number.
-Then, in subsequent commands, you need only specify the SCSI device ID on the command line.
+This command allows you to set defaults for a specific device's channel number and device logical unit number.
+Then, in subsequent commands, you need only specify the device ID on the command line.